sysPass/sysPass-doc/docs/source/application/security.rst

 * Hash generation for export and backup files name
 * RSA (PKI) encryption is used for sending passwords within forms

-Although these actions, it's needed to secure the web server components and communications by:
+Although these actions, some other task should be performed in order to secure the web server components and communications by:

 * Using HTTPS
-* Limiting access to 'app/config' and 'app/backup' directories
+* Limiting access to '.../app/config' and '.../app/backup' directories
+* Enforcing web server access policies

 In order to limit the access to the directories through Apache, '.htaccess' files could be used within the directories or by modifying the site configuration: